Cannabidiol is a Growing, Legal and Lucrative Market

 Reduce Waste by Pigging

-CBD manufacturers can achieve significant gains from product recovery, waste reduction, high product quality and lower contamination risks provided by pigging solutions from HPS.
+CBD manufacturers can achieve significant gains from product recovery, waste reduction, high product quality and lower contamination risks provided by hygienic and sanitary pigging solutions from HPS.

 The product recovered is perfectly usable, which if it wasn’t for pigging, would be discarded as waste.
 And what manufacturer wants to waste product, especially if it’s extremely expensive to produce?